lun421/ml-handcraft-diabetes_prediction/README.md

 ## 📊 Evaluation Approach

 - Manual implementation of confusion matrix and evaluation metrics
-- Threshold sweeping to find optimal F1 / F2 scores
+- Threshold sweeping to find optimal F2 scores
-- ROC/F-score plotting per model
+- F2 score plotting per model
 - Emphasis on **Recall** and **F2 Score**, due to the public health context

 ---